Gujarats/nearest/README.md

 This is based on my opinion for the folder structure and the code structure.
 If you find any thing that can be improved I'm open for pull request.

-# How to use and run this project ?
-Simply by clone this project and rename the root of the folder from `API-Golang` to `training_project`.

 # Structure Folder
 --> model : this is where I store database transaction like read update delete etc.<br><br>
 --> controller : this is where business logic or handler to handle the incoming request.<br><br>